-Spreadsheets provided by the Subdistrict describe the Consumptive Use percentage for each of the contract wells in the list in Appendix P of the ARP.
-The historical pumping for the wells that are not irrigation wells is included in Table 2.4 as "Other Pumping".
-The Response Function spreadsheet provided with the ARP indicates the weighted average Consumptive Use percentage of the "Other" wells is 51%.
-The projected pumping for 2021 is 4,100 acrefeet.
+The historical pumping for the wells that are not irrigation wells is included in Table 2.3 as "Other Pumping".
+Spreadsheets provided by the Subdistrict describe the Consumptive Use percentage for each of these wells.
+The Response Function spreadsheet provided with the ARP indicates the weighted average Consumptive Use percentage of the "Other" wells is 58%.
+The projected pumping for 2022 is 3,700 acre-feet.

-The historical pumping for the NPS wells from 2011 through 2020 is shown in the table below.
+The historical pumping for the NPS wells from 2011 through 2021 is shown in the table below.